Jala Neti nasal rinse cup - ceramic

 Origin: China

-The JALA NETI ceramic bowl is a device that cleans the nose, nasal passages and sinus cavities perfectly and easily with the help of salt water (saline solution).
+The JALA NETI ceramic pot is a device that cleans the nose, nasal passages and sinus cavities perfectly and easily with the help of salt water (saline solution).

 Effects of nasal passage rinsing